- Ph.D. Mechanical Engineering, Pennsylvania State University, 2014

 - B.S.
 Mechanical Engineering, Pennsylvania State University, 2009

-Dr. Hatzell will join the George Woodruff School of Mechanical Engineering in the Fall of 2015.
-Prior to this appointment, she is completing a postdoctoral research fellowship in the department of Material Science and Engineering at the University of Illinois at Urbana-Champaign.
+Dr. Hatzell joined the George Woodruff School of Mechanical Engineering in the Fall of 2015.
+Prior to this appointment, she completed a postdoctoral research fellowship in the department of Material Science and Engineering at the University of Illinois at Urbana-Champaign.
 In August 2014, she completed her Ph.D. in Mechanical Engineering from the Pennsylvania State University as a NSF Graduate Research Fellow.
 She also received a M.Eng in Environmental engineering in 2014, a M.S. in Mechanical Engineering in 2010 and a B.S. in Mechanical Engineering in 2009 all from the Pennsylvania State University.
 Her research focuses on electrochemical systems for waste conversion, water treatment, and energy generation.

 Research Areas and Descriptors